weslei-abreu/loja-jp-wp/wp-content/plugins/automatic-translator-addon-for-loco-translate/readme.txt

 Install this plugin along with the famous **[Loco Translate](https://wordpress.org/plugins/loco-translate/)** plugin (**1 million+ Active Installations**) and automatically machine translates any WordPress plugin or theme translation files into any language.

-The Automatic Translate Addon for Loco Translate is a must-have tool for anyone looking for a seamless, efficient, and high-quality solution to translate their WordPress plugins and themes.
+The LocoAI - Auto Translate For Loco Translate is a must-have tool for anyone looking for a seamless, efficient, and high-quality solution to translate their WordPress plugins and themes.

 ### 🤖 No Translate API Required! + Unlimited Translations!